Oddhead Logo

 Yahoo!
 News political dashboard for the 2008 US general Presidential election

 From the main map you can see the status of the election in every state according to either polls or Intrade prediction market odds.
 Hover your mouse over a state to see current numbers or click on a state to see historical trends.
-On the side, you can see search trends, blogs, news, and demographic breakdowns at national and state levels.
+On the side, help you can see search trends, price blogs, story news, and demographic breakdowns at national and state levels.

 You can also “create your own scenario” by picking who will win in every state.
 You can save and share your prediction and compare against markets, polls, history, or celebrities.
 More on ycorpblog.